PIM-GPT: A Hybrid Process-in-Memory Accelerator for Autoregressive Transformers: PIM-GPT Architecture

 \subsection{ASIC Architecture}

-The ASIC in PIM-GPT is used to manage data communication and support non-VMM arithmetic computations and intermediate data storage.
-The ASIC architecture is shown in Figure \ref{fig5}.
-Since VMM operations are performed in the PIM channels, data will only be read from DRAM PIM when a VMM operation is done and requires downstream computation or communication.
+The ASIC in PIM-GPT is used to support non-VMM arithmetic computations, manage data communication and intermediate data storage.
+The ASIC architecture is shown in Figure \ref{fig6}.
+Since VMM operations are performed in the PIM channels, data will only be read from DRAM when a VMM operation is done and requires downstream operations.
 The PIM channels communicate with the ASIC through memory bus and crossbar interconnects.
-The interconnects support data fetching from any DRAM channel and sending memory requests to a single channel or broadcasting data to all channels after packeting data with address.
-Data read from PIM have two possible paths on the ASIC: (1) writing back to banks in other PIM channels, such as Key, Value matrices for subsequent VMM operations, and (2) going through computation blocks in the ASIC, such as layer normalization, softmax, etc.
+The interconnects support data fetching from any DRAM channel and sending memory requests to a single channel or broadcasting to all channels after packeting the data with address.
+Data read from PIM have two possible paths on the ASIC: (1) writing back to banks in other PIM channels, such as Key, Value matrices for subsequent VMM, and (2) going through computation blocks in the ASIC, such as LayerNorm, Softmax, etc.

-If the data require downstream computation, they will be temporarily stored in the on-chip SRAM buffer.
-To further improve performance, PIM-GPT leverages pipelining between data transmission and ASIC computation to hide the data transmission latency caused by the limited GDDR6 bandwidth.
-The computation engine in ASIC can start execution when partial data are ready.
-The SRAM buffers and computation engines in the ASIC of the proposed PIM-GPT are designed for billion-parameter level models such as GPT3-XL.
-For smaller models or instructions that only utilize portions of the computation resources, power gating schemes will be applied to SRAM arrays or unused computation blocks to lower the ASIC power consumption.

-PIM-GPT is designed for full stack autoregressive model acceleration.
-The computation engines on ASIC are responsible for computations that cannot be run as MACs, such as activation functions, layer normalization, softmax and partial sum.
-Details of the computation engine implementation will be discussed in the next sub-section.